carlo98/carlo98/README.md

 ### 👋🏼 Hi everyone, I'm Carlo

-I'm a master student at the University of Bologna and a member of DRAFT PoliTo.
+I'm a master's student at the University of Bologna and a member of DRAFT PoliTo.

 - 💻 I'm currently studying Artificial Intelligence
 - 📅 I'm working on Machine Learning for Constraint Programming for my thesis and on Precision Landing with RL for fun!